SSeg: Active Sparse Point-Label Augmentation for Semantic Segmentation: Related work

-D+NN~\cite{raine2024human} instead uses denoised DINOv2~\cite{yang2024denoising} features with a K-Nearest Neighbors strategy to propagate labels based on per-pixel feature similarity.
-Our work involves leveraging advantages of both foundation models and superpixel segmentation to build a more robust strategy.
-Nevertheless, even the most effective label augmentation techniques rely significantly on the sparse point placement.
-Then, strategically selecting the points to label is essential in this context.

 \paragraph{Active Point Selection.} Active Learning (AL) is an iterative strategy in which a model selects the most informative unlabeled samples for annotation to improve performance under a limited labeling budget~\cite{settles2009active, lopes2014active, mosqueira2023human, fu2013survey, olsson2009literature}.
 When this selection relies on deep neural networks and their uncertainty or feature representations, it is known as Deep Active Learning (DAL)~\cite{ren2021survey, zhan2022comparative, li2024survey, siddiqui2020viewal}.
 DAL for semantic segmentation aims to reduce labeling cost by selecting the most informative pixels or regions to annotate.
 Many DAL approaches operate at the image level, ranking entire images by uncertainty or diversity to choose which ones to.
 Xie et al.~\cite{Xie_2022_CVPR} observe that labeling whole images is wasteful, and propose a region-based strategy that selects connected regions of high uncertainty and class impurity.
 Another baseline based in point-based selection is LabOR~\cite{shin2021labor}, which queries a few pixels the model is uncertain about, but this can be inefficient in complex scenes.
 Kim et al.~\cite{kim2023adaptive} go further by querying adaptive superpixels: at each round they merge pixels of similar features into segments and request one label per superpixel.
-This superpixel-based AL drastically cuts annotator effort (one click per segment) while sieving out noisy labels.
-In medical imaging,~\cite{qu2023abdomenatlas} applied active learning to multi-organ CT annotation: by combining multiple pre-trained models, error detection, and attention-guided corrections, they labeled 8,000 volumes in 3 weeks with minimal mistakes.
+In medical imaging,~\cite{qu2023abdomenatlas} applied active learning to multi-organ CT annotation: by combining pre-trained models with attention-guided corrections, and attention-guided corrections, they labeled 8,000 volumes in 3 weeks with minimal mistakes.

-Although related to our approach, most active learning scenarios focus on minimizing the uncertainty on the model, which sometimes translates to sampling the most ambiguous points.
-Instead, our active sampling goal is to maximize the information in the expanded masks, which requires a high quality seed and avoiding ambiguity.

-Since this mostly covers foreground regions, we also explore strategies to balance the selection by including background points, maximizing the effectiveness of each expert annotation.